mchocho/cloud-1/guide/wordpress.md

 ```

 <p>
-If you see the WordPress welcome page, that means our installation was successful.
+If you see the WordPress welcome page, that means tje installation was successful.
 </p>

 <hr />